HIGH SCHOOL WORK STUDY PROGRAM

 (2) One Student Evaluation form, which can be found on the High School Work Study Program section on www.IntelligenceCareers.gov.

 (3) Official transcript from High School, which MUST include their junior year work in progress courses for both first and second semester.

-(4) Resume- Must include the relevant courses completed or in progress as well as the position (Office Assistant or Computer Aide) to which you are applying.
+(4) Resume- Must include the relevant courses completed or in progress as well as the position (Russian Language) to which you are applying.

-You may call NSA Washington's Recruiting Branch at (see application details) for specific questions regarding the program.
+You may call AMOC HSWS point of contact: (see application details) for specific questions regarding the program.

 To apply for this position, please click the 'Apply' button located at the top right of this posting.
 After completing the application for the first time, or reviewing previously entered information, and clicking the 'Submit' button, you will receive a confirmation email.
 Please ensure your spam filters are configured to accept emails from (see application details).